mathjoss/ExpCommunityVariation/InputFiles/README.md.txt

 The files in the `Data` folder are named after the group number and type, and it is saved as a .csv file.
 For instance, Group1HT.csv represents the data file for Group 1 Heterogenous.

-The files in the `Data_processed` folder are the same files as the ones in the data folder, except that we added the manually filled "distance" column for heterogenous groups.
-For more information about how this column was computed, please refer to the html file.

 The files in the `Other` folder are different measures (prosociality, inverse efficiency, cognitive flexibility) are summarized in a separate data file starting with Other_Group…, which includes the group number and type.
 This file also contains information about age, gender, and results in the dictator game.

 The files in the `PreTest` folder concerns (as you may have guessed) the files from a pre-test.
 In this pre-test, the experimenter did a mistake when asking participants to switch seats.
 This results in a big mess.
 Sometimes participants were all standing up at the same time and they may have seen each other computers, which is bad.